HyprCandy/ultracandyinstall/README.md

 ➡ ❣️ If you like my project, your [support](https://ko-fi.com/ianmking) will mean a lot ⬅

-I recommend running the script from Hyprland but it will also work from other DEs or the TTY.
+I recommend running the script from directly from base Hyprland in kitty ;

 Needed packages: git, hyprland, kitty